Kafū, aged forty-one.

 At noon, the rain cleared.

-I saw that cherry blossoms were already blooming here and there.
+I saw cherry blossoms already scattering into bloom.

-I rested at Hyakkaen and wrote a haiku on Raku ware.
+I rested at Hyakkaen and wrote a verse on Raku-yaki.

-The garden’s grasses after the rain appeared as though dyed.
+In the garden, the color of the grass after the rain appeared as though freshly dyed.

-I arrived at Nyūkin-tei and ate my evening meal with clam soup.
+I arrived at Nyūkin-tei and took my evening meal with clam broth.

-I hung a painting of clams by Watanabe Shōtei in the tokonoma.
+In the tokonoma alcove, I hung a painting of clams by Watanabe Seitei.

-The last time I had drunk at this inn was on my return from visiting Arima Hot Springs in Akiba during the spring of Meiji 42 (1909), accompanied by Ajiroko and Otoshi, a private prostitute from Hamamachi.
+The time I had drunk at this inn had been on my return from visiting Arima Hot Springs in Akiba during the spring of Meiji 42 with Ajiroko and Otoshi, a private prostitute from Hamachō.

-Counting on my fingers, eleven years had already passed.
+Counting on my fingers, I found eleven years had already passed.

-When I saw the madam of Nyūkin receiving guests, she flattered them indiscriminately with feigned courtesy, no different from years past.
+When I saw the madam of Nyūkin receiving guests, she indiscriminately offered insincere flattery, no different from years past.

-As the evening meal concluded, a wind arose, rendering the surroundings desolate; therefore, I hired a rickshaw and returned home.
+When the evening meal had ended and a wind arose, rendering the surroundings desolate, I hired a rickshaw and returned home.

 March 29th.

-The cold wind made the electric wires hum.
+A cold wind set the electric wires humming.

-I laid out the kotatsu and read Pierre Loti’s new work *Quelques Aspects du Vertige mondiale*.
+I set up the kotatsu and read Pierre Loti’s new work Quelques Aspects du Vertige mondiale.

-It was a collection of wartime essays and short pieces.
+It is a collection of wartime essays and short pieces.

 March 30th.